Designing a new water treatment plant

-The Batesville, Arkansas WTP was constructed over 60 years ago and has a current capacity of 12 MGD.
+The Batesville, Arkansas water treatment plant was constructed over 60 years ago and has a current capacity of 12 MGD.
 Due to growth in the area and the age of the existing infrastructure, a new, 16 MGD WTP is being designed to replace the existing WTP.
 New chemical feed facilities will be included in the pump station to feed potassium permanganate to the raw water.
 The raw water source for the WTP is a river that experiences large turbidity spikes during wet weather events.
 The selected treatment process for the new plant utilizes ballasted flocculation for the flocculation, coagulation, and sedimentation processes followed by dual media filtration.

 Ballasted flocculation involves the application of coagulant, polymer, and microsand to the raw water.
 The polymer encourages turbidity to adhere to the microsand which allows for drastically lower settling times and results in a smaller overall footprint for the process.
 The subsequent dual media filtration process will be designed to allow the city to retrofit the filters for GAC media instead if desired, giving more flexibility to address emerging contaminants that may become regulated.